QuTech-Delft/compute-runtime-schema/docs/active/index.md

 | ZMQ message pattern | Request-reply.
 2200 using REQ socket and 2300 REP socket |
 | Server binding argument | `tcp://*:4203` i.e., uses underlying TCP socket connect to port 4203. |
 | Client connect argument | `tcp://<host address>:4203`.
 The `<host address>` contains the IP address of 2300. |

-The messages are python dictionaries that are converted from/to python strings via the JSON serializer of the python standard library (`json.loads` and `json.dumps` functions).

 The message used are described in the [messages spec](../messages.md).
 Both the base and extended messages are used.